These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing all assistive devices, orthotics, or braces used

-Why: Use of braces, orthotics, canes, or crutches is objective evidence of disability severity.
+Use of braces, orthotics, canes, or crutches is objective evidence of disability severity.
 Omitting these leaves critical supporting documentation out of your record.

-Do this instead: Bring all devices to the exam.
+Instead: Bring all devices to the exam.
 Tell the examiner: 'I use [device] for [condition/frequency].
 I require it because without it [describe what happens - falling, severe pain, inability to walk].'
 The DBQ has specific fields for brace use, cane use, crutch use, and wheelchair use.

 Impact: Affects overall disability picture and may support 10-20% rating